Latent learning challenges the idea that all behavior is learned through reinforcement - it’s an important addition to the study of psychology.

 Observational

 Latent learning can be done in many ways.
-Let’s say you observe your parents time and time again as they tended to their garden.
-You’re never given this task, but years later find yourself joining a community garden.
+You observe your parents repeatedly as they tend to their garden.
+You’re never given this task, but join a community garden years later.
 You pick up your gloves and start weeding and tending to the garden as your parents did.

 This is an example of both observational learning and latent learning.
 You observed someone else’s actions and retained the information even though you were never asked to display your knowledge of working in a garden.